kirbydesign/designsystem/.github/CONTRIBUTING.md

 ##### A good message body

-Separate the message body from the subject line with a blank line.
+* Separate the message body from the subject line with a blank line.

-You should use the message body to describe what was done and why, but not how.
+* You should use the message body to describe _what_ was done and _why_, but not how.

-Be aware that if you need to write a lot in the message body it may also be a sign of too many changes in one commit.
+* Be aware that if you need to write a lot in the message body it may also be a sign of too many changes in one commit.

-Wrap lines in the message body at 72 characters
+* Wrap lines in the message body at 72 characters

 #### Read more about good commits